-2. Two of the antibiotics I had formally gone resistant to and they no longer helped cure my bladder infections so how could they possible help me with my puffy face/Cellulitis.
+2. Two of the antibiotics I had formally developed resistance to so they no longer helped cure my bladder infections, so how could they possible help me with my puffy face/Cellulitis.

-The infectious disease doctor on call reassured me that just because I had grown resistant to the antibiotics prescribed regarding my bladder that the infection, my cellulitis, would most likely respond to them because now I was treating a skin infection.
+The infectious disease doctor on-call reassured me that just because I had grown resistant to the antibiotics prescribed with regard to my bladder that the infection, my cellulitis, would most likely respond to them because now I was treating a skin infection.

 I was so very thankful I was connected to an infectious disease doctor.
 Sometimes we are so busy enjoying life and dealing with our chronic issues we forget that acute tidbits crop up now and then.

 How reassuring to have a doctor on my team who helps me understand this part of my life.
-He is on hand, of course for the day that might come, when I grow resistant the antibiotic I am taking to fight chronic bladder infections.
-He also cautions me to look for a rare side effect a build up in my lungs that can cause pulmonary fibrosis.
+He is on hand, of course, for the day that might come, when I grow resistant to the antibiotic I am taking to fight chronic bladder infections.
+He also cautions me to look for a rare side effect, which is a build-up in my lungs that can cause pulmonary fibrosis.